Are eggs good for dogs with arthritis?

 Minerals

-Zinc: This mineral promotes immunological function, wound healing, overall health, and the body’s ability to repair joint tissues.
+Zinc: Some benefits of this mineral include; immunological function, wound healing, enhanced general health including repair of the body’s ability to reestablish joint tissues.

 Choline